thrackle-io/rules-engine/docs/userGuides/rules/MIN-MAX-ACCOUNT-BALANCE.md

 - **_accountTags** (bytes32[]): array of tags that will contain each sub-rule.
 - **_minimum** (uint256[]): array of *minimum amounts* for each sub-rule.
 - **_maximum** (uint256[]): array of *maximum amounts* for each sub-rule.
+- **_holdPeriods** (uint16[]): array of *hold periods* for each sub-rule.
+- **_startTimetamp** (uint64): *timestamp* that applies to each sub-rule.

 It is important to note that array positioning matters in this function.
-For instance, tag in position zero of the `_accountTags` array will contain the sub-rule created by the values in the position zero of `_minimum` and `_maximum`.
+For instance, tag in position zero of the `_accountTags` array will contain the sub-rule created by the values in the position zero of `_minimum`,  `_maximum` and `_holdPeriods`.
 Same with tag in position *n*.

+#### Note:
+HoldPeriods are not required, but within a rule creation all sub-rules must either be periodic or not.
+If non-periodic is desired pass in an empty array for the holdPeriods parameter.

+Minimum and Maximum values are required, but you can use specific values to only apply one of the two:
+- To only apply a maximum set the corresponding minimum to 0.
+- To only apply a minimum set the corresponding maximum to the max value for uint256.

 ### Parameter Optionality: